Sign in →

 Interpretation

 In all cases, serum anti-thyroglobulin autoantibodies (TgAb) should also be measured, preferably with a method that allows detection of low concentrations of TgAb.
-If TgAb are detected, the laboratory report should alert the ordering provider to the possibility of false-low Tg results.
-If the apparent Tg concentration is less than 1.0 ng/mL, the sample should be remeasured by liquid chromatography-tandem mass spectrometry (LC-MS/MS).
-This will allow confident detection of Tg in the presence of TgAb down to 0.5 ng/mL (risk of residual/recurrent disease <1%-3%).
+If TgAb are detected, the laboratory report should alert the ordering provider to the possibility of falsely low Tg results.
+If the apparent Tg concentration is below 1.0 ng/mL, the sample should be remeasured by liquid chromatography tandem mass spectrometry (LC-MS/MS).
+This will allow confident detection of Tg in the presence of TgAb down to 0.2 ng/mL (risk of residual/recurrent disease <1%-3%).

-Samples from patients with Tg concentrations greater than 1.0 ng/mL might not require Tg measurement by mass spectrometry because current guidelines suggest further work-up might be necessary above this threshold.
+Samples from patients with Tg concentrations above 1.0 ng/mL might not require Tg measurement by mass spectrometry because current guidelines suggest further work-up may be necessary above this threshold.
 However, the positive predictive value for residual/recurrent disease is modest when Tg is just above this threshold (3%-25%) in athyrotic patients.
-Above 10 ng/mL, the risk of residual/recurrent disease is at least 25%, with many studies showing 60% to greater than 90% risks.
-In selected patients, it might therefore also be useful to test TgAb positive samples by mass spectrometry, even if the Tg concentration is greater than 1.0 ng/mL but has not yet passed the 10 ng/mL threshold.
+Above 10 ng/mL, the risk of residual/recurrent disease is at least 25%, with many studies showing 60% to above 90% risks.
+In selected patients, it might also be useful to test TgAb positive samples by mass spectrometry, even if the Tg concentration is above 1.0 ng/mL but has not yet passed the 10 ng/mL threshold.
 These considerations are even more relevant in patients with a known thyroid remnant of a few grams, who may always have serum Tg concentrations of 1.0 to 10 ng/mL, owing to remnant Tg secretion, regardless of the presence or absence of residual/recurrent cancer.

-Decision levels for thyroid cancer patients who are not completely athyrotic (ie, patient has some remnant normal thyroid tissue) have not been established but are likely to be somewhat higher; remnant normal thyroid tissue contributes to serum Tg concentrations 0.2 to 1.0 ng/mL per gram of remnant tissue, depending on the TSH level.
+Decision levels have not been established but are likely to be somewhat higher for thyroid cancer patients who are not completely athyrotic (ie, patient has some remnant normal thyroid tissue); remnant normal thyroid tissue contributes to serum Tg concentrations 0.2 to 1.0 ng/mL per gram of remnant tissue, depending on the thyrotropin (TSH) level.

 Thyroglobulin by Mass Spectrometry: